Dental Implants and Exposure & Bonding in Fayetteville

 Canine teeth may become impacted, meaning they can’t erupt from the gums.
 These teeth are located between the incisors (front teeth) and the premolars, and they are important not just for the aesthetics of your smile, but for the functionality of your mouth, too, as they enable you to speak more clearly and tear food.
 You may realize your child has impacted canines if their baby teeth are overcrowded, but it may not be obvious.
 That’s why it’s important for you to take your child to see a dentist regularly as they lose their baby teeth and gain permanent teeth.

-How Does the Exposure & Bonding Procedure Work?
+Step-by-Step Guide to the Exposure & Bonding Procedure

 As board-certified oral-maxillofacial surgeons (OMS), our team at Half Moon Oral Maxillofacial and Implant Surgery has the goal of bringing the impacted tooth or teeth down into their proper position so that it is aligned with the rest of the teeth.
 Treatment of impacted canine teeth is usually a team effort between a patient’s OMS and their orthodontist.
 Surgery by an OMS is performed under outpatient anesthesia and it begins with making an incision through the gum to expose the crown of the canine and apply a special orthodontic exposure bracket to the impacted tooth connected to the braces wire by a small gold chain that slowly guides the impacted tooth into the open space.

-Signs You May Need Orthodontic Impacted Canine Surgery
+Recognizing the Need for Orthodontic Impacted Canine Surgery

 Impacted canine surgery, also known as canine exposure or orthodontic surgery, may be necessary when one or both of the canine teeth (the pointed teeth near the front of the mouth) fail to erupt properly.
 Here are signs that you may need this type of surgery: